isomerpages/tp-virtualcampus/_explore/05b-personal-development.md

 ---
 ### Coping with the Travel Itch ###
 Are you looking for ways to satisfy your wanderlust, while waiting to jet off to your dream holiday destinations in a new normal, post-COVID-19 world?
-Join our TP alumnus (Mr Martin Gwee, Dip CMM, Class 2006) at a live webcast on our Facebook page, and hear from Martin as he shares creative ideas on how you can feed that travel bug!
+Hear from our TP alumnus (Mr Martin Gwee, Dip CMM, Class 2006) as he shares creative ideas on how you can feed that travel bug!

-**Click [here](https://www.facebook.com/314916878569344/videos/880111719190104) to know more**
+**If you have missed the live webcast, you may visit the Temasek Poly Alumni [Facebook](https://www.facebook.com/314916878569344/videos/880111719190104) to watch the recording!**

 ![Coping with the Travel Itch]({{site.baseurl}}/images/BeConnected_Travelitch.JPG)